rust-stuco/lectures/week13/ecosystem.md

 # Stability without Stagnation

 * Rust cares _a lot_ about the stability of your code
-* At the same time, we want to be able to experiment with new features
+* At the same time, we all want to experiment with new features
-* You should never need to worry about breaking your code after updating Rust
+* You should _never_ need to worry about breaking your code after updating Rust
 * But you should also be able to opt-in to newer "unstable" features!

 <!--